TheSCInitiative/bounties/README.md

 This is a repository for bounties which are funded by the SCI.
+Click on issues to see open bounties!